Daniel Morad: Karting and Formula BMW

-He switched teams the following year, joining the Italian EuroInternational. he won the title that year, taking six wins of a possible fourteen and scoring 523 points, more than the previous year albeit with a more generous points system than the previous year, nearly 100 points clear of runner-up Mexican Esteban Gutiérrez.
+He switched teams the following year, joining the Italian EuroInternational.
+He won the title that year, taking six wins of a possible fourteen and scoring 523 points, more than the previous year albeit with a more generous points system than the previous year, nearly one-hundred points clear of runner-up Mexican Esteban Gutiérrez.
 2007 also saw Morad drive for the Canadian A1 Grand Prix team taking the role of test driver at the South African, Mexican, Chinese and British meetings.

 Atlantic Championship

 With his Formula BMW USA title on his Résumé, Morad managed to get a drive at the EuroInternational Atlantic Championship team alongside Venezuelan Luis Schiavo.
-He finished 12th in the championship after leaving the team and the series with three races remaining in the season.
-He was 10th at the time.
-His best finish was 6th at Long Beach and the Grand Prix de Trois-Rivières.
+He finished twelfth in the championship after leaving the team and the series with three races remaining in the season.
+He was tenth at the time.
+His best finish was sixth at Long Beach and the Grand Prix de Trois-Rivières.

 A1 Grand Prix – The World Cup of Motorsport

 Morad raced for A1 Team Lebanon in the 2008–09 season.
 Although having previously driven in rookie sessions for A1 Team Canada, his grandfather was Lebanese and his father also was born in Lebanon so he was able to switch teams.
-He completed every race for the team and scored 8 points, putting A1 Team Lebanon in 17th overall.
-Morad's best finish was 6th in the South African feature race.
+He completed every race for the team and scored eight points, putting A1 Team Lebanon in seventeenth overall.
+Morad's best finish was sixth in the South African feature race.

 GP3 Series

 With A1GP's closing at the end of the season, Morad did not drive in any other series in 2009 but joined Status Grand Prix in the GP3 Series for 2010.
-He finished 12th in the GP3 series standings, and won the Silverstone sprint race.
+He finished twelfth in the GP3 series standings, and won the Silverstone sprint race.
 After sitting out the first round of the 2011 GP3 Series season, Daniel Morad signed on to contest the remainder of the season with Carlin Motorsport.
 However, Morad parted ways with the team in July and was replaced by Callum MacLeod.